jonshiach/graphics-labs/_sources/pages/02_hello_triangle.md

 ## Adding another triangle

-What's better than one triangle, well two triangles of course.
+What could be better than one triangle?
+Well two triangles of course.
 Fortunately since we have done all of the grunt work in setting up the buffers for a single triangle adding another is a simple matter of defining the vertex co-ordinates and vertex colours for the additional triangle.
 Modify the `vertices[]` and `colours[]` arrays to the following.

 ```cpp
 // Define vertices